Dun Mountain–Maitai terrane: Distribution

-The Dun Mountain Ophiolite Belt is a locally intact approximately 12 km section through oceanic crust.
+The Dun Mountain ophiolite belt is a locally intact approximately 12 km section through oceanic crust.
 It is exposed between D'Urville Island in Marlborough District and St Arnaud in Tasman District, and Jackson Bay in the West Coast Region and Balclutha in Otago.
-The Dun Mountain Ophiolite Belt is exposed in the South Island and is inferred to exist at depth under the North Island.
+The Dun Mountain ophiolite belt is exposed in the South Island and is inferred to exist at depth under the North Island.
 It is in two sections, as it is offset by the Alpine Fault, with sections to the west of the fault having been displaced northwards.
-The Dun Mountain-Maitai Terrane also extends at depth into the North Island as far as Northland.
+The Dun Mountain-Maitai terrane also extends at depth into the North Island as far as Northland.
+However it is only exposed at one place in the North Island being the Wairere serpentinite quarry 190 km south of Auckland.
+Lithic clasts from the underlying Dun Mountain-Maitai terrane have been erupted from volcanoes in the Auckland volcanic field.